 The RPi.GPIO Python library allows you to easily configure and read-write the input/output pins on the Pi’s GPIO header within a Python script.
-In order to use it you need to install the package as this isn’t currently included in the Debian Squeeze image.
+Thankfully this library is now including in the standard Raspbian image available from the Foundations Download Page.

 Step 1 – Download the library

 Step 2 – Extract the archive to a new folder